SIP trunking

 SIP trunk channels and related billing plans

-When creating a SIP trunk, whether static or registered (once available), you need to define the number of channels to be allocated.
+When creating a SIP trunk, you need to define the number of channels to be allocated.
 A channel represents a single concurrent call, so a 10-channel trunk means 10 concurrent calls can take place at any moment in time, whether inbound and/or outbound.
 Calls submitted to the trunk when the trunk has reached its channel capacity will be rejected.

 You can choose between two different channel plans: metered or unlimited.